What is Informal Communication?

 Informal Communication in the workplace refers to the exchanging of information outside formal channels such as office memos or scheduled meetings.
 It can take many forms, such as casual conversations between colleagues, watercooler discussions, or social media interactions.

 Informal Communication plays an essential role in nurturing relationships, creating a positive work culture, and sharing creative ideas.
-It is also referred to as Grapevine Communication.

 Types of Informal Communication

 Majorly, there are four different types of informal communication network:

 - Single Strand: In this, information is passed from one person to the next in a sequence, like a telephone game.
 This type of network is usually slow and distortion prone, as the message may be altered varying from one individual to another.